sutoentertainment/sutoen-gamesearch/README.markdown

 [This link][1] is for reaching the app in google play store

+## Build the project
+* Import project to Android Studio
+* Remove name `gradle.properties.example` to `gradle.properties`
+* Build to the device using Android studio build button

 ## Libraries used for this project
 * [Retrofit] [2]
 * [Picasso] [3]